 6.28.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.28 exists in C++.

 C++ lacks a keyword to be used as an explicit terminator.
 Therefore, it may not be readily apparent which statements are part of a loop construct or an if statement.

 Consider the following sections of code: